TawnyE/CodeControlAC/README.md

   You can edit pretty much everything: the plugin’s name, commands, alerts, and more to fit your server.

 - **Version Support**
-  Works on Minecraft versions 1.8 through 1.21.4.
+  Works on Minecraft versions 1.8 through 1.21.5.

+- **Cloud Checks**
+  Seamless integration plus less performance impact.
 ---

 ## ✅ Detection Checks